yAOwzers/tp/docs/DeveloperGuide.md

 how the complete command works:

-![Sequence Diagram for Find command](diagrams/class/jpeg/find_task.jpg)
+![Sequence Diagram for Find command](diagrams/class/jpeg/find_task.jpg) Figure [13].
+Sequence diagram for Find Command in Timetable Mode

 For example, when the user enters `find /tCS2113T` into the command window while using the application:
 1. The `CliUserInterface` receives the "find /tCS2113T" input by the user and passes it to the `InputParser` class.